-Belize will be steering the regional integration process based on the five priority pillars of SICA integration, which are economic and social integration,
+Belize will be steering the regional integration process based on the five priority pillars of SICA integration, which are economic and social integration, institutional strengthening, democratic security, climate change, and sustainable development.
+Additionally, Belize will also be focusing on issues on its national development agenda such as climate change, food security, migration, and deeper engagement with CARICOM and SICA.

-Prime Minister Briceño congratulated the Dominican Republic for its accomplishments during the term of its presidency and pledged Belize's full commitment to advancing the implementation of SICA's regional
+Prime Minister Briceño congratulated the Dominican Republic for its accomplishments during the term of its presidency and pledged Belize's full commitment to advancing the implementation of SICA's regional agenda.